Save big (up to $1,875) on small business tools with our free membership, business.com+

 This is an especially common mistake for podcasts with multiple hosts.
 Usually, there is an obvious imbalance in the volume of each person’s voice.
 Often, the host of the show has the loudest volume, making guests harder to hear.
 This imbalance can ultimately ruin your audience’s listening experience.

 ID3 tags allow you to include file information in your podcast episodes.
 Podcast players rely on this information to know which episodes they haven’t listened to yet and might want to come back to.
-You can add ID3 tags to your podcast episode when you upload the file to your platform.
+Essential ID3 tags include episode title, podcast name, episode number, season number, publish date and artwork.
+Most podcast hosting platforms automatically add these tags when you upload your episode, but it’s worth double-checking to ensure all fields are properly filled.

 While it’s true that promoting your product too much can turn off your audience, CTAs can boost your email list.
 Be sure to include a CTA at the end of every episode.